 In a sense, this represents a return to the conventional wisdom that “you are what you eat.”
 It’s also a vivid reflection of ongoing advances in medical science research, and a revolution in thought about approaches to healthcare, which has expanded the horizons for those interested in pursuing professional careers in the thriving field of nutrition.
 As the Bureau of Labor Statistics’ Occupational Outlook Handbook emphasizes, “the importance of diet in preventing and treating illnesses is now well known.”
 The same report goes on to say, “In recent years, interest in the role of food in promoting health and wellness has increased, particularly as a part of preventative healthcare in medical setting.”

 Evidence of this sea change is all around us.
-An October 24, 2014 story in the Houston Chronicle carried the headline, “Dietary, Nutrition Specialists Key in Patient Care.”
-In it, Robert E. Blake, the chief operations officer at Houston’s Memorial Hermann Southwest Hospital, points out, “Registered dietitians and certified food management aides are difficult to find, and it goes without saying, it takes a certain personality who has the interest and the curiosity to know anatomy and physiology of the human body as well as the chemistry involved in the body’s conversion of nutrition into energy and what’s needed to keep the body functioning properly.”
+Take the article in the Houston Chronicle headlined, “Dietary, Nutrition Specialists Key in Patient Care.”
+In it, Robert E. Blake, the chief operations officer at Houston’s Memorial Hermann Southwest Hospital, points out that, “Registered dietitians and certified food management aides are difficult to find, and it goes without saying, it takes a certain personality who has the interest and the curiosity to know anatomy and physiology of the human body as well as the chemistry involved in the body’s conversion of nutrition into energy and what’s needed to keep the body functioning properly.”
 Blake also notes, “Because of the high demand and small supply of these professionals, we hold hiring fairs, work with college- and university-based degree programs and speak to students in training programs.
 Competition for these professionals has remained strong as demand has continued to grow.”

 Hospitals aren’t the only ones that are on the lookout for nutritionists.
-In December of 2014, Louisiana State University announced plans to build Tiger Athletics Nutrition Center, a $12 million, state-of-the-art facility designed to do more than just feed its student athletes.
-While First Lady Michelle Obama has made food literacy a top priority on a national level, in local communities, certified nutritionists and dietitians are finding jobs in sectors of the economy ranging from healthcare and education, to food service, wholesaling and manufacturing; from assisted-living facilities to daycare programs for children; from corporate cafeterias to fast-food chains.
+Local communities, certified nutritionists and dietitians are finding jobs in sectors ranging from healthcare and education, to food service, wholesaling and manufacturing; from assisted-living facilities to daycare programs for children; from corporate cafeterias to restaurant chains.
 Career opportunities for personal nutrition counselors, for corporate welfare consultants, as well as for nutritionists who specialize in working with children, athletes, or the elderly are also on the rise.

 Being a Nutritionist/Dietitian